CodePathGroup-22/ReceiptOrganizer/README.md

 User has access to camera roll
 User can take picture of receipts
 User can crop pictures
-An API that extracts certain keywords to discern what category it should be placed in
 User can login
 User can create an account
 User can acesss their past receipts
-…
+User can track different categories that their receipts have been placed in User can see how much money they are spending each month …
 Optional Nice-to-have Stories
 User can analyze multiple receipts at once
-User can

-[fill in your required user stories here]
+User is able to see their friends spending
+User is able to set goals for their spending habits

 …
 2. Screen Archetypes
 Login Screen